wangxiaogang866/Shape2Motion/README.md

 password: wyqf

-You can download the data (point cloud data) [here](http://www.zbuaa.com/CVPR19/dataset.zip) for training and testing.
+You can download the data (point cloud data) [here](https://pan.baidu.com/s/17HrrxGdM7B5A0CtT9kvzMw) for training and testing.
+password: ihlv

 ## Train：